Blog Post

 WebAssembly consists of four key concepts:

-1. Module — a compiled WebAssembly unit.
+1. Module — A compiled WebAssembly unit.
 Similar to an ES2015 module, a WebAssembly module declares imports and exports to the JavaScript language.

-2. Memory — a growable ArrayBuffer.
+2. Memory — A growable ArrayBuffer.

-3. Table — an array to store function references.
+3. Table — An array to store function references.
 This offers another way to access JavaScript functions inside WebAssembly, since these functions cannot be stored directly in the memory and called that way.
 Instead, a function will be stored in a table and can be called with its index.
 A table can be mutated by the host environment (JavaScript).

-4. Instance — a stateful, initialized module that’s connected to both a memory and a table object.
+4. Instance — A stateful, initialized module that’s connected to both a memory and a table object.

 var importObject = {